-1048 Gluckstadt Road, Suite B Madison, Mississippi 39110 Telephone 601-992-5292 Fax 601-992-2033
+1048 GLUCKSTADT ROAD, SUITE B MADISON, MISSISSIPPI 39110 TELEPHONE 601-992-5292 FAX 601-992-2033

-Basis for Qualified Opinion on Governmental Activities, Business-type Activities and Utility Fund
+Basis for Qualified Opinion on Governmental Activities

-As discussed in Note 13 to the financial statements, the City has not recorded a liability for other postemployment benefits in the governmental activities and, accordingly, has not recorded an expense for the current period change in that liability.
+As discussed in Note 1(N) to the financial statements, the City has not recorded a liability for other postemployment benefits in the governmental activities and, accordingly, has not recorded an expense for the current period change in that liability.
 Accounting principles generally accepted in the United States of America require that other postemployment benefits attributable to employee services already rendered and that are not contingent on a specific event that is outside the control of the employer and employee be accrued as liabilities and expenses as employees earn the rights to the benefits, which would increase the liabilities, reduce the net position, and change the expenses of the governmental activities.
 The amount by which this departure would affect the liabilities, net position, and expenses of the governmental activities has not been determined.